dcf21/plato-wp36-v2/minikube-setup.md

 # Installing the EAS pipeline via minikube

-The prerequisites to deploy the test-bench via minikube are as follows:
+The prerequisites to deploy the EAS pipeline via minikube are as follows:

 1. **Install minikube**